Piduguralla: Economy

 Business is not restricted to limestone only; there are several other industries such as timber depots, hollow brick industries, computer institutions, photo studios, printing presses, hand embroidery, fancy stores, stationery shops, pharmacies, etc. Overall it is one of the most important business places in Guntur district.

 Transport

 National Highway 167A (NH167A) passes through Piduguralla.
-It is well connected by buses for Hyderabad, Chennai, Bengaluru, Tirupati, Nellore, Guntur, Amaravati, Vijayawada, Tenali, Narasaraopet, Macherla, Repalle, Warangal, Suryapet, Kodad, Sattenapalli and Ongole.
+It is well connected by buses for Hyderabad, Chennai, Bengaluru, Tirupati, Nellore, Palnadu district, Amaravati, Vijayawada, Tenali, Narasaraopet, Macherla, Repalle, Warangal, Suryapet, Kodad, Sattenapalli and Ongole.
 It has a well established bus depot that connects villages around the town.
 The bus station code is PDRL.